farbenmeer/react-spring-slider/CONTRIBUTING.md

 ## Releasing

-In order to release make sure to be on the `master` branch and have the latest changes.
+In order to release make sure to be on the `main` branch and have the latest changes.
 Make also sure to be logged in into your npm-account.

 `make release` should do everything needed in order to build a complete release